Battle of Jenkins' Ferry: Battle

 Price first committed the infantry under Brigadier-General Thomas Churchill and then the infantry under Brigadier-General Mosby Parsons to the battle as soon as they arrived on the field.
 In turn, they each made little headway because they had no cover for an attack, and the approach to the Federal position was ankle to knee-deep in mud and pools of water.
 These Confederate divisions were sent into the attack piecemeal, brigade by brigade, not in a more concentrated effort.

 Gunpowder smoke added to a blanket of fog soon after the battle began.
 This smoke and fog made it nearly impossible for the opposing forces to see each other except by crouching down low.
 This served to help the defenders more since they were mainly lying behind their works and not attempting to get to them through the mud as the Confederate attackers were attempting to do.
 They also could simply fire into a narrow area where the Confederates had to attack and achieve effective results.
 The mud and standing water prevented cavalry and artillery from participating much in the battle.
-In fact, the Confederates lost three artillery pieces to a charge by the 2nd Kansas Colored Infantry and the 29th Iowa Infantry regiments from their fortified positions.
+In fact, the Confederates lost three artillery pieces to a charge by the 2nd Kansas Colored and the 29th Iowa infantry regiments from their fortified positions.